-I will be the first to say that I usually only remember the importance of today because of Facebook and because of small typed characters on my Stellar calendar that says- 'Pearl Harbor Remembrance Day.'
-Such a important day for Americans.
-The day that we were attacked on our own land, military and civilians dyeing at the hands of another country while they were eating breakfast.
+I will be the first to say that I usually only remember December 7 importance because of Facebook and small print on my Stellar calendar, which says 'Pearl Harbor Remembrance Day.'
+Such an important day for Americans.
+The first time we, as a country, were attacked on our land.
+Military and civilians died at the hands of another country while they were eating breakfast.

 2,343- killed (68 civilians)

 19 US Naval vessels were sunk or damaged

 188 aircraft were destroyed.

 That in itself stopped me for a minute.
 In only 110 minutes, the world changed for the tiny island of Oahu and the rest of the United States.
 Two thousand three hundred forty-three died that day.
 The island itself is only half the size of Rhode Island.
 It is only 96 miles to drive around, and yet 353 enemy planes swarmed over it, laying down destruction that no one could escape from.

 I couldn't even imagine the fear, the panic, the inability to escape, what the people must have thought as they tried to live through the attack.

 But, I want to remember.
 I want you to remember.
 So, I went a bit deeper into that day because I want to share the stories you may not have heard of before because we will not forget stories.

 After the USS Arizona sank, its superstructure and main armament were salvaged and reused to support the war effort, leaving its hull, two gun turrets, and the remains of more than 1,000 crew members submerged in less than 40 feet of water.
 Visitors can still see those remains today, but the creation of that memorial needs to be honored in its entirety.

 In 1949 the Pacific War Memorial Commission was established to create a permanent tribute to those who had lost their lives in the attack on Pearl Harbor.
 Still, it wasn't until 1958 that President Dwight D. Eisenhower signed legislation to create a National Memorial.